 Chimney breasts and fireplaces

 Repair category 1

-Notes It is assumed that the stoves have been installed in accordance with manufacturer's recommendations for fluing and ventilation and have always utilised the correct type of fuel.
-The appliances have not been tested by ourselves and are therefore presumed in full, safe working order.
-The flues should be regularly swept.
+Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
+The flue should be regularly swept.